 ** Assumed one FCCP replaces a half combustion engine van that emits 11 tones CO2 p.a.

 Modern fuel cell instead of battery

-As alternatives to batteries a fuel cell system tailor made for the mobile application in cargo pedelecs is tested with this project.
-The objective isto demonstrate the potential of FCCPs to substitute combustion engine vehicles and constantly reduce CO² emissions, traffic jams and delays in deliveries.
+As alternatives to batteries a fuel cell system tailor made for the mobile application in cargo pedelecs is tested within this project.
+The objective is to demonstrate the potential of FCCPs to replace combustion engine vehicles and constantly reduce CO² emissions, traffic jams and delays in deliveries.
 In comparison to batteries the fuel cell technology provides more energy and has less weight although having the same dimensions.
-Furthermore, the hydrogen tank can be refueled within seconds and suffers no performance loss at low ambient temperature.
-This allows to use FCCPs all year round and in comparison to conventional vehicles the cargo pedelec avoids 5,5 tones of CO² emission per year.
+Furthermore, the hydrogen tank can be refilled within seconds and suffers no performance losses at subzero operation in winter.
+As a result, with the fuel cell technology tailored by the German Aerospace Center, cargo bikes can be operate all seasons with constant performance.

 Since air pollution, traffic jams and delays in delivery are challenges for all European metropoles, FCCPs will be validated under the different conditions of the European partner cities.

 For the development of the used fuel cell technology, 36 FCCPs will be tested for one year through all seasons within the partner cities.
 These cities represent different environmental conditions and influencing factors standing for most European cities.
 During the test operation the data of the fuel cell systems and cargo bikes will be collected and analyzed in order to improve the FCCPs for the intended rollout subsequent to this project by the projected DLR spin-off H2range.

 Because of the modular layout up to three hydrogen tanks each containing 300g of the substance can be integrated in the cargo pedelec.
 Enough for approximately 10 hours of continuous operation at 250 W. The estimated range of one tank is about 150 kilometers depending on territory, mode of operation as well as the fitness level of the driver.